 We even evaluate people whom we have just met based on their clothes and the occasion.
 It would seem that we also evaluate ourselves and our roles based on what we are wearing at a particular time; because of the way they make you feel.
 This means that the experience of wearing something subtly affects our attitudes and our choice of behavior.

-So here are some scientific findings about the psychology of clothing and how different clothes affect our thinking and behaviour.
+So here are some scientific findings about the psychology of clothing, psychological facts about different clothes and how your wardrobe choices affect your thinking and behaviour.

 The psychology of wearing a suit